We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 Rewards include further discounts that help you to relax and unwind, including discounted BA flights, reduced Eurostar travel, money off boutique hotel stays with Mr and Mrs Smith and up to 75% off Champneys spa stays.
 Additionally, with enough steps logged, your activity can earn you a free cinema ticket and a Starbucks Coffee each week.

 You can get an online health insurance quote from Vitality via their website and over the phone.
-Don't forget if you join through Bought By Many you can receive a £50 voucher.

 To see if they are right for you, compare Vitality policies versus the market at Activequote.com.